FrontMatter/web-documentation-nextjs/content/docs/content-creation/fields.md

 - `taxonomyLimit`: Defines the maximum number of items that can be selected.
 By default set to `0` which allows unlimited items to be selected.
+- `singleValueAsString`: When set to `true`, a single value will be added as a string value instead of an array.

 > **Info**: When a limit is defined, this will get reflected in the UI as well: